adonisjs/limiter/README.md

 ## Introduction

-AdonisJS Limiter is built on top of [node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) with a more intutive API for creating multiple limiters at runtime.
+A first-party package to implement rate limits in your AdonisJS application.
+The package is built on top of [node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) with extensive changes to the API.

 ## Official Documentation

-The documentation is available on the [AdonisJS website](https://docs.adonisjs.com/guides/rate-limiting)
+The documentation is available on the [AdonisJS website](https://docs.adonisjs.com/guides/rate-limiter)

 ## Contributing